CDC study finds two masks are better than one vs. COVID-19

 “It works,” Brooks said.

-The CDC also was updating its guidance to address wearing two masks.
-If done correctly, a cloth mask worn over a surgical mask can tighten the gaps around the mask’s edges that can let virus particles in, the CDC said.
+The CDC updated its guidance, saying people can wear a cloth mask on top of a disposable surgical mask “for better fit and extra protection.”
+If done correctly, the combination can tighten the gaps around the mask’s edges that can let virus particles in, the CDC said.

-The agency also said it was taking down a do-it-yourself page, which went up last year when masks were in short supply and the CDC was encouraging people to take steps to interrupt viral transmission.
+The agency also said it will take down a make-your-own mask page, which went up last year when masks were in short supply and the CDC was encouraging people to take steps to interrupt viral transmission.

 Some Americans have already started doubling up.
 Experts believe that’s at least partly out of concern about new strains of coronavirus that have been found to spread more easily than the one that has driven the U.S. epidemic for the past year